 About The Project

 The NDDOT has worked closely with city officials, local business owners, and the public to develop a traffic solution that benefits the entire community.
-To minimize disruption during peak tourist season, work will not take place east of East River Road N (Park Entrance) and west of 6th Street from May 22 to September 3, 2025.

 Key features of the project include: